UMM-CSci-Systems/Threaded-echo-client-server/README.md

 the closest thing to a way of testing for "threaded-ness", but that's a manual test instead of an automated test, so it's not as nice or useful.

+There are tools specifically designed to stress test servers by sending large amounts of traffic their way, but that's a layer of complexity we've chosen to avoid so far.

 ## Add threads to your echo client

 In a previous lab you wrote an echo server and an echo client without threads.